"Physical fitness is the first requisite of happiness" - Joseph Pilates

-Whether you are interested in coming to class because you want to work on a way to manage your pain, you want to exercise but don’t like going to a gym, or because you want to belong to a community of like-minded people, then this is the place for you.
+Whether you are interested in coming to class because you want to work on a way to manage pain, you want to exercise but don’t like going to a gym, or simply because you want to belong to a community of like-minded people, then this is the place for you.

 Please look through the timetable of classes offered, and if you are in any doubt as to which class would be best for you – please do get in touch!

 Pilates classes and additional content is also available for all abilities via the membership section of this website.